WebAssembly/design/JS.md

 `sectionNameString` to an `ArrayBuffer` containing a copy of the section's `payload_data`.
 (Note: `payload_data` does not include `name` or `name_len`.).

-The `Array` is populated in the same order as that in which custom sections appeared in the WebAssembly binary.
+The `Array` is populated in the same order custom sections appear in the WebAssembly binary.

 ### Structured Clone of a `WebAssembly.Module`